-Beauty blunders are a major hassle, but on your wedding day they can lead to complete chaos.
+Beauty blunders are a major hassle, but on your wedding day, they can lead to complete chaos.
 Not to worry.
 We asked several noted wedding planners to weigh in on how to solve 15 common wedding-day beauty emergencies.
 Their answers range from genius quick fixes (who knew safety pins were so handy?) to solutions a bit more complicated.
-Read on to find out more.

-"If your mascara is not water resistant, chances are it will run," says Jenny Orsini, owner of Jenny Orsini Events.
+"If your mascara is not water-resistant, chances are it will run," says Jenny Orsini, owner of Jenny Orsini Events.
 "If this happens, use a wet Q-Tip to remove the mascara.
-Be prepared to touch up your under eye with concealer, foundation and setting powder as well."
+Be prepared to touch up your under-eye with concealer, foundation, and setting powder as well."
 If water doesn't do the trick, you can try something with a bit of grease.
-"I like to use a small tub of Aquaphor Baby and a Q-Tip," explains Angel Swanson.
-"It removes everything from runny mascara to stray eyeliner." "
+"I like to use a small tube of Aquaphor Baby and a Q-Tip," explains Angel Swanson.
+"It removes everything from runny mascara to stray eyeliner."

 You smudged your polish before it had a chance to dry?
 Not a problem.
 "Use a Q-Tip or your finger to apply a small amount of nail polish remover to the damaged area," directs Jennifer Orsini.
 "This will remove any polish globs and smooth away rough edges.
 Let the nail dry, and then apply clear nail polish to the area."
-It's a good idea to have a small bottle of your nail polish color stored in a safe area the day of the wedding.
-Not your purse, per se, since a polish spill could result in a second beauty emergency.
+It's a good idea to have a small bottle of your nail polish color stored in a safe area on the day of the wedding—not your purse since a polish spill could result in a second beauty emergency.